Nisha318/Nisha318.github.io/_posts/2024-03-19-rooting-the-academy-box-walkthrough.md

 nmap -p- -A -T4 192.168.17.136 -oN map.txt
 ```

-The scan revealed these services:
+The scan revealed the following open ports and services:

 * FTP (21) - vsftp 3.0.3
 * HTTP (80) - Apache httpd 2.4.38 (Debian)
 * SSH (22) - OpenSSH 7.9p1